BuggleInc/plm-dockers/docker-compose/main-server/README.md

 # docker-compose for the main-server

-The goal of this *docker-compose* file is to deploy several components for setting up the main server of [webPLM](https://github.com/BuggleInc/webPLM) using **Docker**
+The goal of this *docker-compose* file is to deploy several components for setting up the main server of [webPLM](https://github.com/BuggleInc/webPLM) using **Docker**.

 ## Usage